Cotton yarn prices gain sharply on surging cotton rates, demand

 “Besides China, Bangladesh, Peru and Brazil are also importing Indian yarn,” said Sakthivel.

-“Despite increased demand, yarn exports don’t even top 100 million kg a month currently,” said a textile industry source, who did not wish to be identified.
+“Despite increased demand, yarn exports don’t even top 100 million kg a month currently,” a textile industry source, who did not wish to identify.

-According to data from the Director-General of Commercial Intelligence and Statistics, yarn exports dropped to 959 million kg in the 2019-20 fiscal compared with 1,313 million kg during 2013-14.
+According to data from the Director-General of Commercial Intelligence and Statistics, yarn exports dropped to 959 million kg in fiscal 2019-20 compared with 1,313 million kg during 2013-14.

-In terms of value, yarn exports have dropped five per cent on a compound annual growth rate (CAGR) basis from $3.9 billion in 2014-15 to $43.4 billion in 2017-18.
-The latest data is not available yet.
+In terms of value, yarn exports have dropped 5 per cent on a compounded annual growth rate (CAGR) basis from $3.9 billion in 2014-15 to $43.4 billion in 2017-18.
+The latest data are not available yet.

 “If you look at the yarn-cotton correlation, which is 0.95, you will understand how much pressure spinning mills are under.
 The mills make only 2-6 per cent profit,” the textile industry source said.

-This results in yarn inventory with the spinning mills drying up, while the rise in cotton prices has compounded the issue.
+This results in the yarn inventory with the spinning mills drying up, while the rise in cotton prices compounded the issue.

 Textile industry sources said they had urged the Centre to ensure that the CCI, which had bought nearly 100 lakh or one-fourth of the total cotton produced in the country this season.